rnnisi/NishiDev/README.md

 # NishiDev Documentation (WIP)

 ## Beta test:

 I am pre-loading the software onto three raspberry pi's, listed here by hostname:
+* * *
-**CNTRL-Beta**: acts as server for control panel, remote capabilities **MASTER-Beta**: Acts as master node, communicates with oscilloscope to collect data and delegates to function generator **FG-Beta**: servant to master node, communicates with function generator.
+**CNTRL-Beta**: acts as server for control panel, remote capabilities (pi0w)

+**MASTER-Beta**: Acts as master node, communicates with oscilloscope to collect data and delegates to function generator (pi3)

+**FG-Beta**: servant to master node, communicates with function generator. (pi0)
+* * *
+I was able to do these configurations by running installation wrappers in the /home/pi directory.
+It was necessary to already have crontab set up (an editor picked) before running the wrapper for it to work.
+I believe the installation wrappers are mostly effective at this point, but they may have more bugs, which is why i pre-loaded three pi's with fresh SD cards for the beta test.

 ## Purpose